spencertipping/ni/doc/ni_by_example.md

 (END)
 ```

 If you're familiar with the Unix terminal pager utility `less`, this will look and feel familiar.
 If you're not, `q` will quit and return to the command line.

-If you look in the directory you ran this command from, you should have a file called `ten.txt` there.
-If you open the file in `vi` or `less`, you should find the integers from 1 to 10 each printed on their own line.
+The directory you ran this command from, you should have a file called `ten.txt`.
+If you open the file in `vi` or `less`, you should find the integers from 1 to 10, each printed on its own line.

-`ni` commands are usually built from
+`ni` commands are usually built from forward to back;

+####`n`: Integer Stream

-**`n` generates a stream of integers starting at 1**.
+The `ni` `n` generates a stream of integers starting at 1.
+The number after determines how many numbers will be generated.

 `$ ni n3` returns the following output into a `less`-like environment: